Eschatologue/CM_wiki/docs/lore/antares/nation/london.md

 ### Government Structure

 > *"We do not serve kings, nor do we bow to gods.
-We serve Albion.
-That is enough."*{ .emq }
+The Dominion stands above all."*{ .emq }
 — Marshal Edric Vaughn, Ministry of Order
 { .quote }